Apply for GRC Short Grant

 Assessment criteria

-• Sustainability of the activity regarding the aspects of ecology, social responsibility, and planning of the scientific career (see Sustainability Guidelines).
+- Sustainability of the activity regarding the aspects of ecology, social responsibility, and planning of the academic career (seeguidelines on sustainability)

-• Budget (the use of the requested funds is appropriate, targeted and sufficiently justified).
+- Budget: the use of the requested funds is appropriate, targeted and sufficiently justified (see guidelines on budget planning)

 Financial processing and reporting

-• Settlement of accounts is generally done through the cost center of a Chair at UZH.
+- Settlement of accounts is generally done through the cost center or a G-project of a Chair at UZH.